typeclasses/step/supply-chain/readme.md

 * The orders made by `vendor3` are served by `vendor2`.
 * `vendor1` does not make any requests (its upstream interface is `NoInterface`).

+## Interfaces

+An *interface* is a type constructor (kind `Type -> Type`) that describes the requests and responses exchanged between a vendor and a job.

+If a job's upstream interface is `i`, then when the job makes a request of type `i x`, it receives a response of type `x`.

+Values of a type of this kind represent requests.
+Each constructor will typically have a constraint that specifies what type of response is expected in return.
+Types of this kind are therefore often [GADTs].
+Types of this kind are also often not functors.

+The lack of any interface at all can be expressed as `Nil`.

+## Actions

+An *action* is a monadic context such as `IO`.

+The lack of any actions at all can be expressed as `Nil`.

 ## Jobs